Social Media Manager: Roles and Responsibilities

 Can anyone become a social media manager?
 Yes, but some people will be better at it than others.

 All the platforms we use today have been around for less than 15 years, and they've been changing continuously inside and out.
 This makes it impossible to establish some verified rules for success.
 It's also difficult for schools and mentors to keep up: by the time a book is printed or a course prepared, the trends, formats, and algorithms have already changed!
 Nevertheless, there are plenty of online courses that can help you grasp the basics of using social platforms to your advantage.
-Here are the most popular ones:
+We've listed the most popular ones below.

 They're a great starting point if you have zero experience running an account.
 We'd also advise you to open a profile that you'll use for practice.
 It's the fastest way to apply what you've learned and break the ice when it comes to creating and posting content.
 In time, you'll perfect your skills and have something to show when applying for your first job as a social media manager.